microsoft/azure_arc/tests/GitHubActionDocumentation/ExecuteGitHubActions.md

 We added a kind or "continue on error", and we check a file generated that indicate the script finished the execution.
 Then it will succeed even after time out.
 The only secondary effect is the execution time increase.

-[Open SSH](https://docs.microsoft.com/windows-server/administration/openssh/openssh_install_firstuse) is installed using [Widows Run Command](https://docs.microsoft.com/azure/virtual-machines/windows/run-command), and for subscription security polices was moved to port 2204
+[Open SSH](https://docs.microsoft.com/windows-server/administration/openssh/openssh_install_firstuse) is installed using [Windowss Run Command](https://docs.microsoft.com/azure/virtual-machines/windows/run-command), and for subscription security polices was moved to port 2204